-It’s never a great time when a company starts to get into trouble and it can seem like there are a million and one things to think about but as a director there are five that should be right at the top of your agenda.
+It’s never a great time when a company starts to get into trouble and it can seem like there are a million and one things to think about but as a director, there are five that should be right at the top of your agenda.

 Trading whilst insolvent.
 There are two types of insolvency; Balance sheet and Cash flow.
-In the Balance sheet test the company is insolvent if its debts exceeds its assets, with the Cash Flow test insolvency is when a company does not have enough free cash to pay its creditors when their invoices become due.
+In the Balance sheet test the company is insolvent if its debts exceed its assets, with the Cash Flow test insolvency is when a company does not have enough free cash to pay its creditors when their invoices become due.

-Directors have a responsibility to ensure they are fully acquainted with all the facts regarding the running of their business and if it looks like a company could fail either of these tests then they have a duty to protect their creditors and stop trading, if they don’t then they could be accused of wrongful trading.
+Directors have a responsibility to ensure they are fully acquainted with all the facts regarding the running of their business and if it looks like a company could fail either of these tests then they have a duty to protect their creditors and stop trading if they don’t then they could be accused of wrongful trading.

 If you are not sure whether your company could be going insolvent then please make sure you take advice as early as possible.